matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ## Conclusion

 My intention with this post was not to diss lighthouse or axe-core, the engine behind lighthouse.
 I use both tools regularly and I’m glad I have them.
 This post is about you and me.
-We have to know that automatic testing is just a first step.
+We have to understand that automatic testing is just a first step.
 Scores indicate the quality of our apps and sites, but we must not trust these numbers blindly.
 Next time you see a high lighthouse score and you want to call it a day, read the text next to the score.

 [](https://res.cloudinary.com/dp3mem7or/image/upload/v1559207447/articles/lighthouse/lighthouse_test.png)